Update: Now you can join Hostgator Aff. program via ImpactRadius. I have given the direct signup link below.

 The point of writing all this is not to say Hostgator is exactly cheating, but seems like their system is either flawed or the should re-work on their year old hosting affiliate program.
 Being an affiliate for years, it’s sad for me to miss out on one of the product that I use and recommend to others.

-A good alternative to this is by joining their affiliate program via CJ Affiliate by Conversant, where they are paying $100/sale.
+A good alternative to this is by joining their affiliate program via Impact Radius or CJ Affiliate by Conversant affiliate marketplace.
 Since the affiliate sale is counted by Commission junction system, you will be paid for every referral.
 This way you will avoid invalid sale issue and stuff, and will be paid for every customer (active or inactive) you refer to Hostgator.
 The only problem is with new CJ account, as your application to join Hostgator referral program may automatically decline.

 So this actually is a big pain for new affiliates or existing HG affiliates like me who wants to shift from their affiliate software to CJ.
 This post is about pointing out the problem with Hostgator affiliate system, and to inform them about their outdated affiliate model.
 I still endorse Hostgator for hosting, but it’s the time they should work on building a better network and take care of this issues, which might make us think of them as a scam system.
 Here is my video take on Hostgator Aff. program: